Determining the systemic redshift of Lyman-alpha emitters with neural networks and improving the measured large-scale clustering: LAE theoretical model

 Furthermore, LAEs are defined as galaxies with a \lya\ emission line exhibiting a high contrast to the galaxy continuum.
 It is usually found in the literature that for a galaxy to be considered an LAE, it must exhibit a rest frame equivalent width $\rm EW_{0}>20$\AA{} \cite[e.g.][]{gronwall07,Konno_2018}.
 In this work we follow this criteria.
 In particular, we compute the $\rm EW_{0}$ for each galaxy as a function of its continuum luminosity per unit of wavelength around \lya\ wavelength $L_{\rm c}$ as

-where $L_{\rm c}$ is directly provided by \galform\ and it is based on the full evolution of the stellar population given a galaxy.\\
+where $L_{\rm c}$ is directly provided by \galform\ and it is based on the full evolution of the stellar population given a galaxy.

-Finally, the free parameters in the model, which depend on the outflow geometry model, are adjusted so that the simulated LAEs reproduce the observed \lya\ luminosity function at their corresponding redshift. \end{itemize}
+The free parameters in the model, which depend on the outflow geometry model, are adjusted so that the simulated LAEs reproduce the observed \lya\ luminosity function at their corresponding redshift, as described in \cite{GurungLopez_2020}.

+Finally, the samples studied here are selected by making a number density cut of $4\times10^{-3}(h/{\rm cMpc})^{3}$ in \lya\ luminosity.
+Given our simulation volume, each LAE population (combination of redshift and outflow geometry) is compound by 637444 galaxies.